CasualChaos/comm-recipes/docs/Cheesy Pasta Bake.md

 ---
 ## Description
+Honestly this recipe is a lie.
+I almost never make this.

+Make up a batch of [Simple Pasta Sauce](Simple Pasta Sauce.html), cook whatever else you want (canned lentils, bacon, mushrooms, canned tuna) and add to sauce.
+Cook your pasta until it's about 4min from done.
+Chuck all of that in a baking dish/casserole dish, put cheese on top and whack it in the oven at about 200C for 20-30min.
+EZ.
+Make sure your pasta sauce isn't too dry also.

 ## Ingredients

 -  500g pasta, penne or spiral is nice
 - 2 tbsp olive oil
 - 2 brown onions, diced
-- 2 garlic cloves, crushed
+- 2 garlic cloves, minced
-- 150g smoked pancetta (or bacon), finely diced
+- 150g smoked pancetta (or bacon)(or mushrooms), finely diced
 - 2 tins canned tomatoes
 - 1 bunch basil
 - 150g Mozzarella, grated